henrikstranneheim/grid-crawler/README.md

 ### Genotype

-Inlcude or exclude (prefix with ^) genotypes - based on flag '-g het|hom|miss'.
+Inlcude or exclude (prefix with ^) genotypes - based on flag '-g [het|hom|miss]'.

 ## Execution

 ### Environments

-Execute the query sequenctially in shell or in parallel (xargs or classic print/wait) via sbatch and SLURM ('-env shell|sbatch').
+Execute the query sequenctially in shell or in parallel (xargs or classic print/wait) via sbatch and SLURM ('-env [shell|sbatch]').

 #### SLURM

-Requires a mandatory flag '--projectID', and some additional options of setting email alerts and SLURM quality of service.
+Requires a mandatory flag '--projectID [X]', and some additional options of setting email alerts and SLURM quality of service.

 #### Conda environment